How to Make Cardboard Animals

 1. Make a body for the horse with a piece of cardboard 3 x 5 in.
 (7.5 x 12.5 cm).

 2. Cut out a piece of the body on either side to form the legs.
-The cut-out legs in the photo measure .5 x 1.5 in.
+The legs created in the photo measure .5 x 1.5 in.
 (1.25 x 4 cm).

-3. Snip partway into the neck and then partway into the top portion of the body.
+4. Snip partway into the neck and then partway into the top portion of the body.
 Slide the head into the body to join them together.

-6. Add a bit of burlap fringe to the head for a mane.
+6. Glue a few strands of burlap fringe to the head for a mane.

 7. Glue craft eyes to the head.